webdevhugo/chat2geo/README.md

    npm install
    ```

-3. Create a Google Earth Engine (GEE) account and project.
+3. Create a Google Earth Engine (GEE) account and project, otherwise no analysis can be done.
 Note that GEE is currently only free for non-commercial use:
    - https://earthengine.google.com

 5. Set up the environment variables